What to Expect

 - Health insurance card, Medi-Cal or Medicare card, and photo identification (requested for your protection to ensure we have the correct patient in our system)

-- Advance Health Care Directive form or other advance directive
+- Advance Health Care Directive form or other advance directives

 - Your Social Security Number